Table of Contents

-Microwave Oven Reviews 2017: Types of Microwaves
+Microwave Oven Reviews: Types of Microwaves

 Depending on the level of use you require of your microwave, you’ll want to choose a machine with the right amount of functionality.
 Some of these machines can do just about anything in the kitchen, but they can be quite expensive.
-Here are the main types of microwave, as well as their typical prices.
+Here are the main types of the microwave, as well as their typical prices.

-- Built-In: This style of microwave is mounted directly to the wall, usually under or in place of a cabinet.
-They range from $200 to as much as $2,000, if you’re looking for a model with advanced features.
+- Built-In: This style of a microwave is mounted directly to the wall, usually under or in place of a cabinet.
+They range from $200 to as much as $2,000 if you’re looking for a model with advanced features.
 They’re great if you don’t have a lot of counter space to give up to a bulky box machine.

-- Over-Range: This style of microwave is almost identical to a mounted machine, except they come with a built-in fume hood.
+- Over-Range: This style of a microwave is almost identical to a mounted machine, except they come with a built-in fume hood.
 They can be mounted directly above a stove and not suffer from the heat and fumes of cooking.
 The built-in fume hood helps save space in a cramped kitchen.
 They run a similar price range as wall-mounted microwaves.

 - Convection: Convection ovens are microwaves that have an additional heating element, making them a kind of range-microwave hybrid.
 They serve all the same purposes as a standard oven, only on a smaller scale.
 They run from $250 to as much as $2,000.

-- Speedcook: A speedcook microwave combines several different heating technologies to cook your meals in a flash.
+- Speedcook: A speed cook microwave combines several different heating technologies to cook your meals in a flash.
 They are some of the most advanced technology available today, and as such are quite expensive.
-Expect to pay at least $1,000 for a quality speedcook machine
+Expect to pay at least $1,000 for a quality speed cook machine

 Basic and Advanced Features of Microwave Oven

 Every microwave oven, from the most basic to the most advanced, has the same simple cooking features.
 They turn on, generally with at least high and low settings, and cook food.
-They have timers — put the food in, set the time, hit start and enjoy cooked food.
+They have timers — put the food in, set the time, hit start, and enjoy the cooked food.
 It’s the extra features that make a microwave worth the investment.
 Here are some features to watch for.

 - Automatic settings: Available in most basic models and all advanced models, you will find buttons labeled “popcorn” or “chicken.”
 These kinds of automatic settings allow you to skip choosing the power levels yourself.